amolabs/ecosim/README.md

 *NOTE: This is the only place where we use the unit USD.*

 ## Player actors
 Players have their own desires and decision making principles.
+To mimic real-world human decisions, a few random variables are used when calculating their decisions.
 Each *player* represents all entities of the same type, and appears as a single function in the simulation.

 ### User
 CURRENT